aai-institute/lakefs-spec/README.md

 ### Low-level: As a `fsspec` filesystem

-The following example shows how to upload a file and create a commit using the bare lakeFS filesystem implementation.
+The following example shows how to upload a file, create a commit, and read back the committed data using the bare lakeFS filesystem implementation.
-It assumes you have already created a repository named `repo` and have `lakectl` credentials set up on your machine (see the lakeFS quickstart guide for details).
+It assumes you have already created a repository named `repo` and have `lakectl` credentials set up on your machine (see the [lakeFS quickstart guide](https://docs.lakefs.io/quickstart/) if you are new to lakeFS and need guidance).

 ```python
 from pathlib import Path